kyleyiyang/My-Net-Work/README.md

 5. Members can send public or private messages to others;
 6. The user can log out;
 7. The process is under session control.

+*need to load setup.php to connect to database prior to run any other files.